-Credit Risk: The District's investments in the federal agency securities that underlie the District's repurchase agreement, were rated Aaa by Moody's Investor Services.
+Credit Risk: The District's investments in federal securities and U.S. Treasury bills were rated AAA and Aaa by Standard & Poor's and Moody's Investor Services, respectively.
+Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
+The District's investments in the federal agency securities that underlie the District's repurchase agreement, were rated Aaa by Moody's Investor Services.
 Standard & Poor's has assigned STAR Ohio an AAAm money market rating.
+The U.S. Treasury money market is not rated.
+The District's investment policy does not specifically address credit risk beyond requiring the District to only invest in securities authorized by State statute.

 Custodial Credit Risk: For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-For the District's \$2,691,974 investment in repurchase agreements, the entire balance is collateralized by underlying securities that are held by the investment's counterparty, not in the name of the District.
+For the District's \$5,644,035 investment in repurchase agreements, the entire balance is collateralized by underlying securities that are held by the investment's counterparty, not in the name of the District.
 Ohio law requires the market value of the securities subject to repurchase agreements must exceed the principal value of securities subject to a repurchase agreement by 2%.
 The District has no investment policy dealing with investment custodial risk beyond the requirement in State statute that prohibits payment for investments prior to the delivery of the securities representing such investments to the Treasurer or qualified trustee.